Specy/s68k/docs/grammar.md

 ### 3.12 Lines after `end`

-`end` ends the assembly of the Entry file; lines after it are ignored.
+`end` ends the assembly of the Entry file; lines after it are ignored, wherever they come from — an `include` below an `end` is still read, and a mistake in the File it names is still reported, but nothing it brings in is assembled.
 Only a line that *carries a Label or an Operation* raises the one `code_after_end` warning, which the Directives phase raises and not the parser.
 Blank lines and Comment lines never do, because all three `tests/corpus/easy68k/` programs close